bmeurant/technical-docs/software-architecture/system-design-patterns/data-management-patterns.md

 ### Resources & Links

 1.  **[Sharding pattern - Azure Architecture Center | Microsoft Learn](https://learn.microsoft.com/en-us/azure/architecture/patterns/sharding)**
-    The official Microsoft documentation for the pattern, explaining how it can improve scalability, performance, and availability.
+    The official Microsoft documentation for the pattern, explaining how it can improve [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], performance, and availability.

 2.  **[Database Sharding: Examples, Strategies, Tools & More | DataCamp](https://www.datacamp.com/blog/database-sharding)**
     A comprehensive article covering the different strategies for sharding, its benefits, and how it compares to other techniques like partitioning and replication.